tsoithomas/summations-doi/README.md

 # Summations-DOI
 This is a working demo demostrating how to get a research paper abstract from its DOI (Digital Object Identifier).

-The app is implemented with React, Next.js, Mantine and Tailwind.
+The app is implemented with TypeScript, React, Next.js, Mantine and Tailwind.

 ## Table of Contents
 1. [Introduction](#introduction)